|

 The "I" is one term of the I-You relation, which is a relation of

-responsibility for my acts and account for them in terms of freedom and
+responsibility for my acts as free and

 can be influenced in ways that pose a risk to our moral development.
 We can